 Wool is a beautiful and soft natural product and is 100% biodegradable and has been used to make rugs since the beginning of weaving.

-We are careful to use suppliers that treat treat their animals in high regard and in turn create the best quality wool.
+We are finalising our supply chain which will be released in the coming weeks so that we know that we are only using suppliers that treat their animals with high regard and in turn create the best quality wool.